 Easy Hiking Trail WhistlerAlexander Falls Moderate Hiking Trail Whistler Dog FriendlyAncient Cedars Moderate Hiking Trail WhistlerBlack Tusk Pay Use Hiking Trail WhistlerBlackcomb Mountain Easy Hiking Trail WhistlerBrandywine Falls Moderate/Hard Hiking Trail Whistler Dog FriendlyBrandywine Meadows Moderate/Hard Hiking Trail Whistler Dog FriendlyBrew Lake Easy Hiking Trail WhistlerCallaghan Lake Moderate Hiking Trail WhistlerCheakamus Lake Whistler Hiking Trail EasyCheakamus River Whistler Hiking Trail HardCirque Lake Whistler Hiking Trail EasyFlank Trail Moderate Hiking Trail WhistlerGaribaldi Lake Moderate Hiking Trail WhistlerGaribaldi Park Moderate Hiking Trail WhistlerHelm Creek Moderate Hiking Trail Whistler Dog FriendlyJane Lakes Joffre Lakes Hike in Whistler in SeptemberJoffre Lakes Moderate Hiking Trail Whistler Dog FriendlyKeyhole Hot Springs Hiking Trail Hard Dog FriendlyLogger’s Lake Whistler Hiking Trail EasyMadeley Lake Moderate/Hard Hiking Trail Whistler Dog FriendlyMeager Hot Springs Easy Hiking Trail WhistlerNairn Falls Whistler Hiking Trail HardNewt Lake Moderate Hiking Trail WhistlerPanorama Ridge Whistler Hiking Trail EasyParkhurst Ghost Town Hiking Trail Hard Dog FriendlyRainbow Falls Moderate Hiking Trail WhistlerRainbow Lake Moderate/Hard Hiking Trail Whistler Dog FriendlyRing Lake Moderate Hiking Trail WhistlerRusset Lake Whistler Hiking Trail EasySea to Sky Trail Easy Hiking Trail WhistlerSkookumchuck Hot Springs Easy Hiking Trail WhistlerSloquet Hot Springs Sproatt East Moderate Hiking Trail WhistlerSproatt West Moderate Hiking Trail WhistlerTaylor Meadows Whistler Hiking Trail EasyTrain Wreck Hiking Trail Hard - Whistler TrailsWedgemount Lake Pay Use Hiking Trail WhistlerWhistler Mountain

 Visiting Madeley Lake now involves a boring walk up the old logging road to get there.
 It also makes bringing a canoe, kayak or paddleboard to the lake out of the question for most.
-This parking area is also where you find the trailhead for the Madeley-Hanging Lake trail.
-The Madeley-Hanging Lake trail is a moderately challenging trail that ascends through the forest for 6.2 kilometres to the free campsite at Hanging Lake.
+This parking area is also where you find the trailhead for the Madeley-Hanging Lake trail. **July 2024: the bridge over Beverley Creek between Madeley Lake and Hanging Lake is out and impassable due to high water.** The Madeley-Hanging Lake trail is a moderately challenging trail that ascends through the forest for 6.2 kilometres to the free campsite at Hanging Lake.
 The trail connects to the Rainbow Trail, reaching Rainbow Lake in just one kilometre.
 At the south end of the lake, the Rainbow Trail takes you 8 kilometres down the valley to emerge at the Rainbow Trail trailhead on Alta Lake Road.
 These two trails meet at Rainbow Lake and the trails combined are known as the Rainbow Madeley trail, which is 16.1 kilometres long, trailhead to trailhead.
 Rainbow Lake is the source of much of Whistler’s water supply and therefore camping, swimming and dogs are not allowed.
 Hanging Lake is just outside the watershed area and none of the restrictions apply.
 Camping is free at the Hanging Lake campsite which is unmaintained.
 The campsite at Madeley Lake is also free and well outside the watershed area so there are no restrictions.
 Beautiful Madeley Lake is the main attraction and the trail to Hanging Lake is not very popular, especially compared to the increasingly busy Rainbow Trail which is conveniently located in Whistler off Alta Lake Road, not far from Rainbow Park.
 The Hanging Lake campsite is popular in the summer, though nearly everyone hikes there via the Rainbow Trail instead of the Madeley-Hanging Lake trail.
 Hanging Lake is nice, though Rainbow Lake and Madeley Lake are beautiful by comparison.
 Out of the three lakes, Madeley is the best by far in terms of scenery, serenity and size.

 Beautiful Madeley Lake